Arceveti/SM64-v2/README.md

 - Number of Red Coins collected is displayed on the HUD (Arceveti) *
 - Number of Secrets collected is displayed on the HUD (Arceveti) *
 - Leading zeroes on HUD counters like in modern Mario games (Arceveti) *
+- Breath meter is separated from health when underwater (Arceveti) *

 **Object Behaviors:**
 - Collecting a 1-Up Mushroom will fully heal Mario (Arceveti) *